 ‘Cleaning supplies and large toiletries work well lined up and displayed as you would see in a store, and small items such as tools or small toiletry items are best contained in streamlined bins or boxes,’ she adds.

-Rotate what you keep in the hallway closet in order to say organized.
-‘It’s a good idea to move seasonal items out of the hallway cupboard and store them away in the attic, under the bed or above a wardrobe,’ says Helena Myers, interior designer at The Myers Touch.
+Rotate what you keep in the hallway closet in order to stay organized.
+‘It’s a good idea to move seasonal items out of the hallway cupboard and store them away in the attic, under the bed or above a wardrobe,’ says Helena Myers, interior designer at The Myers Touch (opens in new tab).

 ‘There’s no benefit in cluttering up valuable hall space with thick winter coats in summer or with sandals and beach bags in winter.
 This seasonal switch out will allow you to use your hallway space more effectively and get a clearer picture of what you need to store there.’